Women in the Victorian era: Canada

 The upper classes of Canada were almost without exception of British origin during the Victorian era.
-At the beginning of the Victorian era, British North America included several separate colonies that joined together as a Confederation in 1867 to create Canada.
+At the beginning of the Victorian era, British North America included several separate colonies that joined together as a Confederation in 1867 to create Canada under the British North America (BNA) Act, 1867.
 Military and government officials and their families came to British North America from England or Scotland, and less often were of Protestant Irish origin.
 Most business interests were controlled by Canadians who were of British stock.
 English-speaking minorities who immigrated to Canada struggled for economic and government influence, including large numbers of Roman Catholic Irish and later Ukrainians, Poles, and other European immigrants.
 French-Canadians remained largely culturally isolated from English-speaking Canadians (a situation later described in Two Solitudes by Hugh MacLennan).
 Visible minority groups, such as indigenous First Nations and Chinese labourers, were marginalised and suffered profound discrimination.
 Women's status was thus heavily dependent upon their ethnic identity as well as their place within the dominant British class structure.

-English-speaking Canadian writers became popular, especially Catharine Parr Traill and her sister Susanna Moodie, middle-class English settlers who published memoirs of their demanding lives as pioneers.
+English-speaking Canadian writers became popular, especially Catharine Parr Traill and her sister Susanna Moodie, middle-class English settlers who published memoirs of their lives as pioneers.
 Traill published The Backwoods of Canada (1836) and Canadian Crusoes (1852), and Moodie published Roughing it in the Bush (1852) and Life in the Clearings (1853).
-Their memoirs recount the harshness of life as women settlers, but were nonetheless popular.

 Upper-class Canadian women emulated British culture and imported as much of it as possible across the Atlantic.
 Books, magazines, popular music, and theatre productions were all imported to meet women's consumer demand.